MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/schedule-time-constraints.md

 Let's configure three scenarios to understand how dispatchers can schedule work orders within time constraints.

-Scenario 1: An installation work order must be scheduled and is expected to be completed this week.
+**Scenario 1:** An installation work order must be scheduled and is expected to be completed this week.

-Scenario 2: A diagnosis and repair work order must be scheduled before the end of the day tomorrow.
+**Scenario 2:** A diagnosis and repair work order must be scheduled before the end of the day tomorrow.

-Scenario 3: An inspection work order should be automatically scheduled for completion in the afternoon one of the days within the next two weeks.
+**Scenario 3:** An inspection work order should be automatically scheduled for completion in the afternoon one of the days within the next two weeks.

 ## Prerequisites
-> [!Note]
->